beldenge/Zenith/zenith-inference/README.md

     --- | --- | ---
-    task-executor.pool-size | Number of available cores on host | The number of threads to use for parallel tasks task-executor.queue-capacity | 100000 | The number of tasks which can be queued at any given time when performing multi-threaded operations cipher.name | zodiac408 | The name of a particular cipher within the ciphers.json file (zodiac408 and zodiac340 are provided) language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist language-model.max-ngrams-to-keep | 500000 | The maximum number of ngrams to keep.
+    task-executor.pool-size | Number of available cores on host | The number of threads to use for parallel tasks task-executor.queue-capacity | 100000 | The number of tasks which can be queued at any given time when performing multi-threaded operations language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist language-model.max-ngrams-to-keep | 500000 | The maximum number of ngrams to keep.
 The list of ngrams will be sorted in descending order by count and then the top number below will be kept.